AC Horsens: History

 In their first year in the Superliga, AC Horsens became famous for their strong defence, as they finished in 10th place and avoided relegation.
 They drew 13 of 33 matches; 8 of them ending 0–0.
 They conceded just 41 goals in 33 matches, a statistic only bettered by the defences of the top-three finishing teams that season.

 The Superliga season of 2006–07 saw AC Horsens take an early lead over relegation rivals Vejle Boldklub and Silkeborg IF.
 In the spring of 2007, a slew of strong performances were followed by a series of disappointing defeats and draws, which again brought AC Horsens dangerously close to relegation.
 New offensive midfielder Henrik Hansen joined the squad midway through the season and became a key player, whereas striker and Canadian national Ali Gerba finished a half-year loan period in the summer of 2007 without being offered a contract.
 Instead, Brazilian Gilberto Macena from the Danish 2nd Division East team Holbæk B&I became the top scorer for AC Horsens, netting twelve times during the season.
+The team was relegated from Superliga to 1st Division following the 2020–21 season then promoted back to Superliga after winning the 1st Division in the 2021–22 season.

+The 2022–23 season proved challenging for Horsens.
+The team struggled to maintain a clean sheet from October 2022 to June 2023, conceding a league-high 58 goals.
+Ultimately, their relegation occurred due to goal difference, narrowly missing out to Lyngby, who had not won in the first 16 fixtures of the season.